LookeiCode/Block33---Fitness-Tracker-SQL-AUTHENTICATION-/ASSIGNMENT/README.md

 ### Problem 5: PATCH one by ID

+- Route is not specified.
+Also, routine_activities does not have a creatorId in the DB.  <--------

 In this exercise, you will update a record using Postman.
 There should be no errors if your code is correct.

 ### Problem 6: DELETE one by ID